IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     * In Target system, select Qualcomm Atheros IPQ40XX
     * In Target Profile, select MikroTik Wireless Wire Dish LHGG-60ad

-5. The image will be in
+5. The image will have 2 files:

     ```bash
     ./build_dir/target-arm_cortex-a7+neon-vfpv4_musl_eabi/linux-ipq40xx/tmp/openwrt-ipq40xx-mikrotik_lhgg-60ad-initramfs-fit-uImage.elf
+    ./build_dir/target-arm_cortex-a7+neon-vfpv4_musl_eabi/linux-ipq40xx/tmp/openwrt-ipq40xx-mikrotik_lhgg-60ad-squashfs-sysupgrade.bin
     ```
-6. Rename the image to vmlinux
+6. Rename the first file to vmlinux and the second to sysupgrade.bin for the next steps.

 ### How to flash the image

-**Note:** If you don't want to build the imade, you can download it from [here](https://github.com/pjimenezmateo/openwrt/releases/tag/v17.01.4)
+**Note:** If you don't want to build the image, you can download both files from [here](https://github.com/pjimenezmateo/openwrt/releases/tag/v17.01.4)
+**Note:** If you only use the initramfs image, it will be like a live CD, nothing will be modified on the device and the Mikrotik OS will be restored on reboot.

 1. ssh into the device and put it in Etherboot